- Do you feel most alive, calm, and joyful in nature?

 “Prior to the program my heart and soul were starved of sisterhood and intimate vulnerable connections.
 I feel so blessed to have made new friends here and feel supported by the Earth.
 And I learned so much from Jolie’s effervescent flow of wisdom.
 This program has been a huge part of my healing – physically, mentally, emotionally, and spiritually.
 I appreciate it.
 It was really life changing!”
 Kristin Nance, Student

-“There is nothing more powerful that joining with a group of women who are all holding the same intention to go wild – what ever that means having to do with nature, with botany, with womanhood in general, with uncovering things that are there to be discovered- but doing it with a group of committed women is amazing.
+“There is nothing more powerful than joining with a group of women who are all holding the same intention to go wild – whatever that means having to do with nature, with botany, with womanhood in general, with uncovering things that are there to be discovered- but doing it with a group of committed women is amazing.
 Jolie holds the space in such an incredible way.
 Its been a real blessing.”
 Candace Doyle, Mother, and woman who loves to swim with dolphins

 “I’m grateful for the opportunity to look at really deep questions about the world and my place in it.
 Things that I never would have done without this course.
 It has totally shifted my whole reality and I feel closer to the land.”
 Vicki Davis, Retired – Wild Woman Student 2019